Program Directory by City

 Catholic Youth Organization (CYO)

-Coordinates interscholastic athletics for over 170 Catholic elementary schools in ten sports at Varsity, B and C levels, and provides a comprehensive coaching and officials’ certification program.
+Coordinates interscholastic athletics for 195 Catholic elementary schools in 11 sports for students, grades 3-8; provides a comprehensive coaching and officials’ certification program.

 1530 James M. Wood Blvd., Los Angeles, CA 90015